-Filing a lawsuit can be a complicated process.
-There are several things to consider before filing a claim for knee replacement implant injuries.
+Filing a knee replacement lawsuit can be a complicated process.
+There are several things to consider before filing.

-Knee replacement lawsuits usually claim the product was defective and that the manufacturer knew or should have known about the risks, but failed to warn patients.
+Knee replacement lawsuits usually claim that the product was defective.
+They also claim that the manufacturer knew or should have known about the risks, but the maker failed to warn patients.

 |Manufacturer||Model Name||Why People Are Suing|

 |B. Braun||Advanced Surface ceramic coated knees||Loosening due to cement failure|